-Between 2010-11 and 2015-16, central government funding for local authorities' children's services fell by £2.4 billion, 24%, in real terms.4 The Local Government Association estimates councils face a further funding gap for children's services of at least £2 billion by 2020.5 The Association of Directors of Children's Services has found that children and families are facing more entrenched and complex problems, making the planning and provision of support more challenging and resource intensive.6
+Between 2010-11 and 2015-16, central government funding for local authorities' children's services fell by £2.4 billion, 24%, in real terms.
+The Local Government Association estimates councils face a further funding gap for children's services of at least £2 billion by 2020.5 The Association of Directors of Children's Services has found that children and families are facing more entrenched and complex problems, making the planning and provision of support more challenging and resource intensive.6 we need a radical new approach.

 As a result, many councils have had to concentrate their limited resources on help for children with the highest level of need.
-And too often this is at the expense of preventative services - such as children's centres, family hubs and youth work - creating a vicious
+And too often this is at the expense of preventative services - such as children's centres, family hubs and youth work - creating a vicious cycle where too many children reach crisis point before they can access support.